billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Coolify has a good onboarding experience as it will guide you through a series of steps to get up and running.

 When you follow the IP address from the Coolify installation, you will be taken to a registration page.
-You will use these credentials to login the Coolify instance where we will host it on your domain.
+You will use these credentials to log in to the Coolify instance where we will host it on your domain.

 Be sure to use a strong, unique password since this is how you will interface with Coolify on your custom domain.

 ![coolify onboarding registration form](../../../public/images/blog/self-hosting/coolify-registration.png)

-You will be prompted a series of onboarding questions.
+You will be prompted with a series of onboarding questions.
 Just keep clicking next until you see the page, "Server".

 ![welcome to coolify page](../../../public/images/blog/self-hosting/coolify-welcome.png)